South Africa’s practical home maintenance system

 Your calm “operating system” for year one — clear priorities, timelines, and budget prompts without overwhelm.

-• • Monthly + seasonal plan (structured, easy to follow)
+• • Monthly and seasonal maintenance plan

-• • Budget prompts + planning framework
+• • Budget prompts and planning framework

 R499